 Stock Option Plans-The effects of applying SFAS No. 123 in the pro forma disclosure may not be indicative of future amounts, as additional option awards in future years are anticipated.
-The Company did not grant any options during the three months ended March 31, 2003 or 2004, respectively.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following assumptions: